The Best Remote Control Apps for Android [November 2019]

 There are a ton of other features built into Roku’s remote application, but the remote options are the most important.
 The remote tab is in the bottom-center of the app, and launches in a full screen mode that makes it easy to use on any size device, from the Pixel 2 to a large, 10″ tablet.
 The D-Pad takes up the majority of the room on your virtual remote, with a large OK button in the center of the application that makes it easy to press.
 If your television has HDMI-CEC support, you can use the D-Pad to wake up your television by tapping on one of the buttons and waiting for your television to respond.
 Most modern televisions from manufacturers like Samsung or Vizio have HDMI-CEC support, but you’ll need to check with your television manufacturer.

 Outside of the general remote experience, this app is loaded with features, including everything from photo streaming to the ability to shop for apps directly from your device without having to use the standard Roku user interface.
 To get the most out of your device, you’ll want to make sure you log in with your Roku account, as even browsing the channel store is impossible without first logging into your device.
 Once logged in, you’ll be able to view a full list of the channel store, similar to browsing through the “Streaming Channels” on your Roku device.
 Each channel shows the description, a gallery of what the app will look like on your device, and a star rating from other Roku users who have reviewed the product.
 Tapping on “Add Channel” will display a loading screen, and your channel will be synced to your device.
-Testing Filmstruck, a streaming service that contains films from sources like the Criterion Collection, it took about twelve seconds between tapping on the “Install App” button and seeing the app appear on our television.
+Testing this installation with The CW, it took about twelve seconds between tapping on the “Install App” button and seeing the app appear on our television.